-Limits, continuity, derivative, mean-value theorem, simple integration, fundamental theorem of calculus.
+Limits, continuity, differentiation, and applications including exponential, logarithmic, trigonometric, and inverse functions.
+Mean value theorem, curve sketching, Riemann sums, and the fundamental theorem of calculus.
 Prerequisite: 2 years high school algebra.
 Goal 3A, ELO6 Math

 Discussions of the general and specific objectives of social studies in the secondary school system, the materials and resources available, techniques in teaching the social studies, types of curricula, and methods of evaluation.
 Prerequisites: admittance into Teacher Education, unless part of an approved Liberal Studies Program.